You are here

 Complaint Handling Process

 Complaints will be acknowledged and responded to in a timely manner, either verbally or in writing, in respect to the seriousness of the complaint.
 We aim to respond to all complaints within 2 working days.
 All complaints will be recorded in the Compliments & Complaints Register.
-All complaints will be reported and reviewed by the Owners/Senior Management of the practice.
-Responsibility for the management of practitioner related complaints will lie with the dental practitioner about whom the complaint is related.
-The dental practitioner involved will respond to the complaint upon receipt of advice from their professional association and/or their insurer.
-Caboolture Dental Group administration will provide all appropriate support to assist their dental staff and patients work through the complaints process.
+All complaints will be reported and reviewed by the practice owners/senior management.
+Responsibility for the management of practitioner-related complaints will lie with the dental practitioner to whom the complaint is related.
+The dental practitioner involved will respond to the complaint when they receive advice from their professional association and/or their insurer.
+Caboolture Dental Group administration will provide all appropriate support to assist their dental staff and patients in working through the complaints process.

 Complaints Review Process